Medical Device Prototyping: In-Depth Guide + Examples

 7. Verification and Validation

-During this phase, the built prototype undergoes a final round of rigorous testing to confirm it meets the specified design requirements and functions as intended.
+Next, there’s a final round of rigorous testing to confirm it meets the specified design requirements and functions as intended.

 The verification process ensures that the prototype is made according to the established specifications, while validation ensures it performs correctly in real-world conditions.
 This comprehensive testing process helps identify and rectify any discrepancies or issues before moving forward with production.